gabormadarasz2117/BERTextFilter/README.md

 # BERTextFilter

 This project provides a Hungarian text processing pipeline that includes filtering based on the grammatical correctness of text files, handling duplicate sentences, and optionally creating a Hugging Face dataset.
+It segments the text based on semantic similarity.
 It uses two language models to accompish the task:
 -NYTK/hucola-puli-bert-large-hungarian
 -NYTK/sentence-transformers-experimental-hubert-hungarian